sandeshbagade/loan-app/README.md

 ### Setup

-- Unzip the compressed folder
+- Clone the repository or download the zipped folder
 - From your terminal, `cd` into the folder
 - Run the command `npm i` to install the dependencies
 - To run the application type `npm start` after installing the dependencies